 In a fasting state, the fuel changes from glucose to fatty acids (fat) from the adipose cells.
 The fatty acids undergo more transformation to become ketones and this metabolic switch is a pivotal trigger in mitochondria biogenesis (“birth” of new mitochondria)!

 You can simply start with some intermittent fasting using the hours of the night to your advantage and prolonging the absence of foods to reach 14 to 16 hours before your next meal.
 I warn you!
 Your blood sugar level must be balanced before you embark on this.
 Follow a low glycaemic eating style and once you can comfortably go between mail meals without snacking and craving and dips in energy, consider adding some intermittent fasting to your health toolbox.
 Always consult with a health professional before starting a fasting protocol.

-In my next blog, I promise you less about science and more about the food!
-I will be sharing recipes and meal ideas to support your mitochondrial health so you can enjoy great energy, balanced moods, mental focus, and long term health.
+In my next blog, I promise you less about science and more about food!
+I will be sharing recipes and meal ideas to support your mitochondrial health so you can enjoy great energy, balanced moods, mental focus, and long-term health.

 Wishing you the best health and vitality,